 Creating a park filled with adrenaline focus attractions made it the unique selling proposition for the park.

-In 2005, the SheiKra was opened up to the public amidst a lot of anticipation and excitement.
+In 2005, SheiKra at Busch Gardens was opened up to the public amidst a lot of anticipation and excitement.
 It was the world’s tallest, longest and fastest dive roller coaster making it Busch Garden’s golden child.

 It was completed with a unique water feature birthing new life inside the African-inspired theme park.